-The curriculum includes nine required courses and a master's proj-
+The curriculum includes several required courses, examples of which are shown below, and a master's project:

-- ect:
+- 216. Journalism Law

-- 216. Journalism Law 217.
-Digital Journalism
+- 217. Digital Journalism

 - 220. Digital Media in Society

 - 225. Perspectives on American Journalism

-- 236. Democracy and the Communication of Consent

-- 273. Public Issues Reporting I
+- 231. Media Ethics And Responsibilities 273.
+Public Issues Reporting I

 - 274. Public Issues Reporting II

 - 289. Journalism M.A.
 Project

 - 291. Graduate Journalism Seminar

-Additionally, students are required to take two specialized writing courses, typically one each during Winter and Spring quarters; and one or two approved electives from among graduate-level courses in the Department of Communication, or from among courses on campus that deal substantively with issues of public importance.
+Additionally, students are usually required to take two specialized writing courses, chosen from a list of four or five, and one to four approved electives from among graduate-level courses in the Department of Communication, or from among courses on campus that deal substantively with issues of public importance.
 The M.A. degree in Communication (Journalism) requires a minimum of 49 units.